Top 12 Most Beautiful Villages and Towns in Kent

 The castle is a private residence and its garden is open to the public every Tuesday from the beginning of June until the end of September from 10 am until 4 pm.

-This pretty village is only 15 minutes drive from Canterbury and the best access from London is via the M20, Ashford’s exit.
+This pretty village is only a 15-minutes-drive from Canterbury and the best access from London is via the M20, Ashford’s exit.
 It offers car parks free of charge.
+On your day trip to Canterbury, you can visit Chilham for afternoon tea.

 At the heart of Medway and in the north of Kent is Chatham town which has a rich history of more than 400 years.